-Our conference is directed towards further informing middle school and high school students on topics regarding politics, economy and global issues.
-JMUNDP aims to introduce the structure and general conduct of Model United Nations to our delegates with support from our knowledgeable student officers and executive team.
+Our conference is directed towards further informing middle school and high school students on topics regarding politics, economy, and global issues.
+JMUNDP aims to introduce the structure and general conduct of Model United Nations to our delegates with support from our knowledgeable student officers and the executive team.
 Each year our conference continues to grow and improve ensuring that our participants will have a memorable JMUN experience.

 JMUNDP is the sole Junior Model United Nations conference worldwide which models the United Nations Development Programme (UNDP) in relation to the Model United Nations Programme (MUNDP) held at the Koc High School.

 UNDP promotes approaching problems with the integration of the 17 Sustainable Development Goals, which include themes such as Good Health and Wellbeing, Climate Action and Peace, Justice and Strong Institutions which can be majorly related to the ongoing status quo.
 This year’s theme was specifically chosen to provide a debating simulation in which prevalent and crucial topics will be discussed and confronted, notwithstanding ongoing crisis’.

 The agenda items were deliberately chosen by eleven planning committees to highlight the accomplishment of the 17 Sustainable Development Goals through the pursuit of global collaboration and creativity.
 These agenda topics include finding answers to current global challenges such as educational gender disparities and information privacy.
 When debating these important topics, delegates will find themselves aiming to defend their national policies, establishing a heated discussion atmosphere where everyone has the potential to participate.